South Africa captain Siya Kolisi’s journey from township to Test star

 He returns to Zwide when he can and it is on one such visit that he found his half-siblings.
 His mother died when he was 16 and his half-brother Liyema and half-sister Liphelo moved in with their dad.
 When he passed away they were taken in by social workers.

 Kolisi spent seven years trying to find them and on one visit to the township with Holton in 2014 he was pointed to where they were staying.
 The reunion was emotional but he was clear in his desire to make them part of his family with wife Rachel and son Nicholas.
-He has now adopted them and they all live in Cape Town, with their newborn daughter expanding the family further.
+He has now adopted them and they all live in Cape Town, with their daughter Keziah expanding the family further in 2017.

 “The most important thing is to work hard.
 I was running on talent for a while and those who worked harder than me were catching up and getting past me.
 No matter how talented you are, you still have to work hard.”

 This article originally appeared in the February 2018 edition of Rugby World magazine.
-Follow Rugby World on Facebook, Twitter and Instagram.